10 things to do in London in May

 London prices in May are cheaper than at other times of the year, especially for flights and accommodation.
 Even so, I recommend that you book your flights and hotels as soon as possible so you can benefit from greater discounts, especially if it coincides with special dates such as Chelsea Flower Show or FA Cup in London.

-What to pack if you travel to London in May
+What to pack in your suitcase if you travel to London in May

-If your trip to London coincides with the month of May... you are in luck, as temperatures will be very pleasant and even warm.
+If your trip to London coincides with the month of May ... you're in luck, as temperatures will be very pleasant and even warm.
 Even so, it is always advisable to bring a couple of sweaters and sweatshirts because except in the central hours of the day the weather is very cool.
 Also, do not forget to bring a raincoat and do not leave behind a pair of waterproof shoes.
 Don't forget: it always rains in London.

-Holidays in London during the month of May
+Holidays in London coinciding with the month of May

 In the month of May there are two national holiday: Early May Bank Holiday, which coincides with the first Monday in May and Spring Bank Holiday, which takes place on the last Monday in May.
 Please note that these two days both the museums and the main attractions of the city may have a special schedule.
 I recommend that you visit their website before your visit so that you don't have any unforeseen problems.
 In addition, transportation services may also have a reduced schedule.